 Phase 1 Rapid Spread Phase 2 Flattening Phase 3 Recovery Phase 4 Revitalization Phase 5 Illinois Restored Strict stay at home and social distancing guidelines are put in place, and only essential businesses Non-essential retail stores reopen for curb-side pickup and delivery.
 Manufacturing, offices, retail, barbershops and salons can reopen to the public with capacity and Gatherings of 50 people or fewer are allowed, restaurants and bars reopen, travel resumes, child The economy fully reopens with safety precautions continuing. remain open.
-Every region has experienced this phase once already and could return to it if mitigation efforts are unsuccessful.
-Illinoisans are directed to wear a face covering when outside the home and can begin enjoying additional outdoor activities like golf, boating & fishing while practicing social distancing. other limits and safety precautions.
-Gatherings of 10 people or fewer are allowed.
-Face coverings and social distancing are the norm. care and schools reopen under guidance from the Illinois Department of Public Health.
-Face coverings and social distancing are the norm.
-Conventions, festivals and large events are permitted, and all businesses, schools and places of recreation can open with new safety guidance and procedures.
+Every region has Illinoisans are directed to wear a face covering when other limits and safety precautions. care and schools reopen under guidance from the Conventions, festivals and large events are permitted, experienced this phase once already and could return to it if mitigation efforts outside the home and can begin enjoying additional outdoor activities like golf, Gatherings of 10 people or fewer are allowed.
+Illinois Department of Public Health.
+Face coverings and and all businesses, schools and places of recreation can open with new safety are unsuccessful. boating & fishing while practicing social distancing.
+Face coverings and social distancing are the norm. social distancing are the norm. guidance and procedures.